 But the real event for me was announcing Sally Tissington as the winner of the short story competition, and David Constantine announcing Ingrid Jendrzejewski as the runner-up.

-Last August I was invited to be a judge of the Jane Austen Short Story Competition, along with David (a writer and poet), but it wasn’t until April this year that we got to see the longlist of 25 entries.
+In April this year that we got to see the longlist of 25 entries.
 (There were almost 300 in total from around the world.)
 I read the hard-copies I’d been sent many times, each re-read whittling the list down further until I had six that I liked the best.
 Luckily David had a similar number on his shortlist, and we crossed over with a few.
 We met (in a stationary cupboard, but with coffee, grapes, and biscuits) to argue our case for those stories we liked best, while understanding that we had to be willing to let some go.
 It was a difficult decision.